-The importance of choline
+The Importance of Choline

-Choline carries out many important functions in the body.
-It is an essential component of phospholipids, which make up the structure of cell membranes.
 Choline is also a precursor to the neurotransmitter acetylcholine, which plays roles in memory, circadian rhythms, and muscle control, and sphingomyelin, which is found in the fatty sheath around nerve fibers and improves the conduction of electrical impulses.
 The transport of fat and cholesterol from the liver also requires choline, and deficiency can lead to non-alcoholic fatty liver disease (NAFLD) (4).

 9 out of 10 Americans don’t get enough choline, and deficiency may be especially harmful during pregnancy.
 Certain gut microbes could prevent proper choline absorption.
 Learn how to optimize your choline status to support overall health.